poludnev/blog_v1/README.md

 design.
 There are a lot of things to do and I have not decided what to do first.
 Anyway:

+9. Add separate login page with disclaimer, that now it is only for admin.

 8. Add and configure css-modules.

 1. CSS and selectors refactoring.
 All are made hastily and require to be